 You may also enjoy doing something more relaxing and stretch-based, like yoga.
 Here are some great YouTube channels for beginner yogis!

 There are so many gyms to choose from, so start by looking at reviews online and asking friends and family where they go.
 If you live in an apartment, you may have a gym that you can go to for free.
 There are also community centers with gyms in many towns, so be sure to research the area around you.

-Group fitness is something I’ve really been enjoying lately.
-It feels like you’re extra-motivated to complete your work out because a) you have an instructor encouraging and directing you, and b) you have peers surrounding you that are enduring the same work out.
+With group fitness, it feels like you’re extra-motivated to complete your work out because a) you have an instructor encouraging and directing you, and b) you have peers surrounding you that are enduring the same work out.

 There are a ton of different types of group fitness classes – cardio, dance, kick-boxing, and weight-lifting to name a few!
 You’re sure to find something you enjoy.

-It’s nice to have a specific class at a specific time – it’s easy, there’s no thinking involved.
+It’s also nice to have a specific class at a specific time – it’s easy, there’s no thinking involved.
 You just go, get your work out in, and then enjoy the rest of your day!

 Check out the local gyms near you to see what classes they offer or go online to look for different places that specialize in group fitness to get started.